Kemmytheboss/Portfolio/README.md

 Creating my portfolio
-include about me section and add image to it include project section with projects hyperlink that opens to the next tab include contact form include header to contain skills include footer style using CSS add index.js and link it to html add event listener have hero section add styling to every section
+Include about me section and add image to it
+Include project section with projects hyperlink that opens to the next tab Include contact form
+Include header to contain skills
+Include footer
+Style using CSS
+Add index.js and link it to html
+Add event listener
+Have hero section
+Add styling to every section
+Make sure the page is responsive